bijanstha7/QR-Code-Generator/README.md

 # QR-Code-Generator
-Here is a QR code Generator using HTML, CSS, and JavaScript.Link:
+Here is a QR code Generator using HTML, CSS, and JavaScript.
+Link: